cockroachlabs/workshop_labs/troubleshooting/README.md

 ![final](media/final.png)

 Congratulations, you reached the end of the Troubleshooting workshop!
-We hope you have now a better understanding on the process to troubleshoot an underperforming cluster.
+We hope you have now a better understanding on the process of troubleshoot an underperforming cluster.